Best Beaches in West Maui Top Guide 2025

 Respect the Ocean

-Practice snorkeling basic safety
+Practice basic snorkeling safety.

 Before entering the water, look at the surf and current.
 Never turn your back to the ocean.
 A big wave can easily knock you over.